 Follow these easy instructions to create sweet salted caramel sauce at home.
-This 10 minute salted caramel recipe requires only 4 easy ingredients.
-It’s perfect for cakes, cupcakes, cookies, pound cake, ice cream, cheesecake, scones, apple pie, and more!
+This salted caramel recipe requires only 4 easy ingredients.
+It’s perfect for cakes, cupcakes, cookies, pound cake, ice cream, cheesecake, scones, salted caramel apple pie, and more!

 What once intimidated me became the subject of my 2nd cookbook: Sally’s Candy Addiction.
 As it turns out, homemade candy isn’t all that difficult.
 And salted caramel is one of the easiest recipes.
 This truly the best salted caramel I’ve ever had and there’s only 4 ingredients required: sugar, butter, heavy cream, and salt.